Do Science!

 |

-(MARN 4210Q/5210) This course introduces students to a variety of experimental designs and their corresponding analyses with a focus on effectively applying these methods in marine biology and ecology.
-Students learn to organize, analyze, and visualize data.
-Assignments emphasize interpretation and verbal communication of experimental methods and results.
-Next offering: Spring 2023 (Avery Point) Advanced Biological Oceanography - Benthic Processes
+MARN 4210Q/5210 This course introduces students to a variety of experimental designs and their corresponding analyses with a focus on effectively applying these methods in marine biology and ecology.
+Students learn to organize, analyze, and visualize data using R. Assignments emphasize interpretation and verbal communication of experimental methods and results.
+4 credits.
+Register for Spring 2025!
+Advanced Biological Oceanography - Benthic Processes